chuuhtetnaing/myanmar-ocr-data-generator/README.md

 Before using the tool with Myanmar language, you need to generate the Myanmar dictionary file:

-1. Run the dictionary generation notebook (notebook/generate-dictionary.ipynb) to generate the `my.txt` dictionary file
+1. Run the sample dictionary generation notebook (notebook/generate-dictionary.ipynb) to generate the `my.txt` dictionary file
 2. Place the `my.txt` dictionary file in `trdg/dicts/`

 ### Command Line Interface